- Exploring the historical town of Ronda

 - Tapas bar hopping in the fun-filled town of Tarifa

-Following your flights into Malaga, your Skedaddle representative will meet you for your transfer to the magnificent town of Ronda, dramatically perched on the side of the El Tajo gorge.
+Following flights into Malaga, you’ll be met and transferred to the magnificent town of Ronda, dramatically perched on the side of the El Tajo gorge.

 After bike fitting (if renting) and/or assembly, you’ll hopefully have some time to explore Ronda at your leisure.
 The old town is a beautiful example of Moorish architecture.
 Cobbled streets wind between the imposing white walls of palaces and grand residences, clinging to sandstone cliffs.
 Visit the museum of the infamous bandoleros, follow the history of bullfighting at Ronda’s bullring or relax on one of the many café terraces and watch the world go by in true Andaluz style.